 As for the movement...As a black woman and activist in a women's movement, I often feel threatened by the company.
 We are followed around the communities; we are watched while we meet in the communities.
-We are easily identified by the work we do, and we are determined not to stop working, even in the face of these risks.
+V We are easily identified ace of these risks. by the work we do , and we are determir ned not to